Philipp Lenard: Cathode rays

 As a result of his Crookes tube investigations, he showed that the rays produced by irradiating metals in a vacuum with ultraviolet light were similar in many respects to cathode rays.
-His most important observations were that the energy of the rays was independent of the light intensity, but was greater for shorter wavelengths of light.
+His most important observation was that the energy of the rays in the photoelectric effect was independent of the light intensity.
+His interpretation however imagined that the light released rays already moving inside of atoms and he made no connection between the energy of the light and the electron.

 These latter observations were explained by Albert Einstein as a quantum effect.
-This theory predicted that the plot of the cathode ray energy versus the frequency would be a straight line with a slope equal to Planck's constant, h.
+Each quantum of light with sufficient energy resulted in one photoelectron, so the light intensity affected the electron flux intensity but not its energy.
+This theory predicted that the plot of the cathode ray energy versus the frequency would be a straight line with a slope equal to the Planck constant, h.
 This was shown to be the case some years later.
-The photo-electric quantum theory was the work cited when Einstein was awarded the Nobel Prize in Physics in 1921.
-Suspicious of the general adulation of Einstein, Lenard became a prominent skeptic of relativity and of Einstein's theories generally; he did not, however, dispute Einstein's explanation of the photoelectric effect.
-Lenard grew extremely resentful of the credit accorded to Wilhelm Röntgen, who received the first Nobel Prize in physics in 1901, for the discovery of the X-ray, despite the fact that Röntgen was German and a non-Jew.
-Lenard wrote that he, not Roentgen, was the "mother of the X-rays," since he had invented the apparatus used to produce them.
-Lenard likened Röntgen's role to that of a "midwife" who merely assists with the birth.
+The photoelectric quantum theory was the work cited when Einstein was awarded the Nobel Prize in Physics in 1921.
+Suspicious of the general adulation of Einstein, he became a prominent skeptic of relativity and of Einstein's theories generally; he did not, however, dispute Einstein's explanation of the photoelectric effect.
+Lenard grew extremely resentful of the credit accorded to Wilhelm Röntgen, who received the first Nobel Prize in Physics in 1901 for the discovery of X-rays.
+Lenard wrote that he—not Röntgen—was the "mother of the X-rays," since he had invented the apparatus used to produce them; Lenard likened Röntgen's role to that of a "midwife" who merely assists with the birth.

-Lenard received the 1905 Nobel Prize for Physics in recognition of this work.

 Meteorological contributions

 Lenard was the first person to study what has been termed the Lenard effect in 1892.
 This is the separation of electric charges accompanying the aerodynamic breakup of water drops.
 It is also known as spray electrification or the waterfall effect.

-He conducted studies on the size and shape distributions of raindrops and constructed a novel wind tunnel in which water droplets of various sizes could be held stationary for a few seconds.
+Lenard conducted studies on the size and shape distributions of raindrops and constructed a novel wind tunnel in which water droplets of various sizes could be held stationary for a few seconds.
 He was the first to recognize that large raindrops are not tear-shaped, but are rather shaped something like a hamburger bun.

 Deutsche Physik

+Lenard is remembered today as a strong German nationalist who despised "English physics", which he considered to have stolen its ideas from Germany.

+Lenard and fellow experimental physicist Johannes Stark were increasingly sidelined and ignored in the 1920's due to their rejection of the theory of relativity and of quantum mechanics.